1. Occupational Negligence | Onset of a Patient Death Dispute

 ▶ Did reliance on the DNR order constitute a breach of duty?

-Under D.C. health occupation rules, licensed personnel may rely in good faith on documented medical orders unless the record is clearly defective.
+Under D.C.
+Health occupation rules, licensed personnel may rely in good faith on documented medical orders unless the record is clearly defective.

 ▶ Did any alleged breach cause the patient’s death?